 Loan means the loan from Lender described in Section 2.1 of this Loan Agreement.

-Loan Documents mean this Loan Agreement, the Note, the Trust Deed, and any other agreement, addendum or amendment executed by Borrower and Lender in connection with the Loan.
+Loan Documents mean this Loan Agreement, the Note, the Trust Deed, and any other agreement, addendum, or amendment executed by Borrower and Lender in connection with the Loan.

-Loan Period means the period beginning on the date of the first disbursement under this Loan Agreement and continuing to the earlier of five (5) full years from the date of the first disbursement or until the loan and all accrued interest is fully repaid.
+Loan Period means the period beginning on the date of the first disbursement under this Loan Agreement and continuing until the loan and all accrued interest is fully repaid which in no event should be later than October 1, 2034.

 Note means that certain Promissory Note dated {Date}, and executed by Borrower in favor of Lender and evidencing the Loan, attached hereto as Exhibit E.